CDS based data extraction – Part I Overview

 After that you will be able to find this CDS view on SAP BW side, i.e. create a DataSource.
 Please note that you will need to search for the technical SQL view name (@AbapCatalog.sqlViewName) of the CDS view, not the CDS view name.

-So in case of the CDS view for Sales Organization, you will need to search for CSDSALESORGDX and not for C_SalesOrganizationDEX.
+In case of the classic CDS view for Sales Organization, you will need to search for CSDSALESORGDX and not for C_SalesOrganizationDEX.

 CDS View in source system: